-Work in this class involves the State of North Carolina Building Codes and the inspection of facilities and structures owned by the state, or participating in the Risk Management Insurance Program, the Disaster Reconstruction Program, or the inspection of factory-built structures for compliance with Federal and/or State building codes.
+Work in this class is indicated in the State of North Carolina Building Codes and the inspection of facilities and structures owned by the state, or participating in the Risk Management Insurance Program, the Disaster Reconstruction Program, or the inspection of factory-built structures for compliance with Federal and/or State building codes.
+If the Code Official II is a trainer, their responsibility will primarily consist of training Code Official Trainees as well as performing inspections on structures covered under the disaster relief grant process.
+If the individual is a post trainee individual, then they will be primarily responsible for performing inspections on structures covered under the disaster relief grant process and assisting with inspections and questions as directed by the responsible trainer.